andrewjharris/windows-ip-changer/README.md

 # windows-ip-changer

 update June-7-18
-Automatic IP detection added for "Local Area Connection"
+Automatic IP/Subnet/Gateway detection added for "Local Area Connection"
 -----------------

 The purpose of this tool is to quickly allow windows users to change their static IP address